 The meet or time trial must follow other requirements outlined in this section including completing athlete recon, times uploading, and completion of a meet financial report.

-Observed Meets (new):
+Observed / Approved Meets (new):

-The fee for having an observed meet will be set yearly by the SI Board of Directors.
+The fee for having an observed or approved meet will be set yearly by the SI Board of Directors.

 Requirements outlined in Article 202.8 must be met for times to be loaded into SWIMS.